dmj-games/dmj-games/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me @xbasstdm Twitter
 - 🐧 i use "arch", btw
-- 💻 I'm trash at programming in python as ima a noob
+- 💻 I'm trash at programming in python as im a noob
 <!---
 Da end XDD
 --->